vstrien/analytics-in-azure/week-5/LAB_10_stream_analytics.md

         GROUP BY
             TumblingWindow(Duration(minute, 2))
     )
-    -- INSERT INTO SYNAPSE ANALYTICS
+    -- INSERT INTO SQL DATABASE
     SELECT
         *
     INTO
-        synapse
+        sqldatabase
     FROM
         VehicleAverages
     ```

     ![The query above has been inserted into the Query window.](images/stream-analytics-query.png 'Query window')

     The query averages the engine temperature and speed over a two second duration.
-The query aggregates the average engine temperature and speed of all vehicles over the past two minutes, using **TumblingWindow(Duration(minute, 2))**, and outputs these fields to the **synapse** output.
+The query aggregates the average engine temperature and speed of all vehicles over the past two minutes, using **TumblingWindow(Duration(minute, 2))**, and outputs these fields to the **sqldatabase** output.

 15. Select **Save query** in the top toolbar when you are finished updating the query.